-After lunch, we continue by bus to reach a reserve that is one of the best places in the archipelago to see giant tortoises in their natural habitat.
-The tortoises are easy to spot, lumbering around, eating grass and leaves and wallowing in the small pools.
+After lunch, we will continue by private bus to reach a reserve that is one of the best places in the archipelago to see giant tortoises in their natural habitat.
+The tortoises are easy to spot lumbering around, eating grass and sometimes even wallowing in the small pools.
 There are several lava tunnels in the reserve, too.
-A short bus ride takes us down to Puerto Ayora to board Yacht La Pinta.
+After this, a short, private bus ride will take us down to the town of Puerto Ayora to board Yacht La Pinta.

 Eden Islet (Santa Cruz Island)

-After breakfast, a panga ride takes us to Eden Islet, located off the coast of Santa Cruz, where we can observe blue footed boobies diving into the water, reef sharks and frigates.
-There’s a chance to snorkel and, if weather conditions permit, to ride in the glass-bottom boat.
-The volcanic setting of this area is quite stunning due to its variety of volcanic debris, including cinder cones, tuff cones, and semi-eroded lava flows.
+Following breakfast, a panga ride will take us down to Eden Islet, located off the coast of Santa Cruz Island, where they can observe blue-footed boobies diving into the water, reef sharks and frigates.
+There’s a chance to snorkel or ride aboard La Pinta’s own glass-bottom boat, weather permitting.
+The volcanic setting of this area is quite stunning due to its variety of volcanic debris, complete with cinder cones, tuff cones, and semi-eroded lava flows.

 Sombrero Chino Islet

-The tiny island of Sombrero Chino gets its name from its appearance, reminiscent of a Chinese hat.
-This islet, formed only fairly recently, makes a beautiful visit as one explores the wildlife along its 400-metre long trail, which begins at a crescent-shaped white sandy beach.
-The cove offers excellent swimming and snorkeling opportunities amid white-tipped reef sharks and Galapagos penguins.
+The tiny island of Sombrero Chino gets its name from its appearance, which is reminiscent of a Chinese Hat.
+This islet, which formed fairly recently, makes for a beautiful visit as one explores the wildlife along its 400-meter long trail, which begins at a crescent-shaped white sand beach.
+The cove offers excellent swimming and snorkeling opportunities in the company of whitetip reef sharks and Galapagos penguins.

-This morning, a Galapagos icon awaits: Bartolomé Island.
-A great way to start the day, with a steep climb up a wooden staircase: the view from the top is worth the effort!
-Following the walk, we take to the dinghies for a ride around colossal Pinnacle Rock, followed by time to enjoy the beach and some snorkelling.
-We can also ride in the glass-bottom boat for great views of the underwater world.
+On this morning, an iconic and postcard-worthy Galapagos feature awaits: Bartolome Island.
+We will disembark from our dinghy shuttle boats and begin a steep climb up a wooden staircase where the view from the top makes the trek well worth the effort!
+Following the walk, we will once again hop aboard the dinghies for a ride around the colossal Pinnacle Rock.
+After this, there will be time for you guests to enjoy the beach as well as some snorkeling.
+You can also choose to ride aboard the glass-bottom boat for great views of the underwater world.

 Sullivan Bay (Santiago Island)